Guide: 10 Lesser Known Methods to Reduce Software Development Cost

 Your software’s architecture is like the foundation of the product and may define the level of scale you would be able to achieve.
 If a software product is being planned like a POC, scalability may not be the priority and can be planned with the timeline in mind while an enterprise software that will be used by thousands of users now and may have hundreds and thousands of users in future need very thorough and meticulous planning for system design.

 This planning, with future in mind, in the very beginning, will help mitigate future challenges associated with scalability and may help save huge costs that otherwise would need to be invested to rework on software architecture and scalability.

 2. Mapping Requirements

 You cannot actually define all the software requirements for the software system at the very beginning of the project.
-On an average, a small to mid-sized software development project can take around 4 to 8 months in completion and in that period, new requirements can emerge at an average of 2% to 5% per calendar month especially if the initial requirements were defined very meticulously.
+On an average, a small to mid-sized project software development project can take around 4 to 8 months in completion, mostly irrespective of type of software development agency, and in that period, new requirements can emerge at an average of 2% to 5% per calendar month especially if the initial requirements were defined very meticulously.

 Besides, at times, you will have little control over new requirements.
 A simple proposal from BA could trigger the new requirements.
 To address such requirements that have both cost and schedule effects, better create a Change Control Process and assign the responsibility to the stakeholders whose primary task is to control and implement change effectively, rationally, and appropriately, without acting as a barrier, but as a powerful structure that minimizes scope creep.